cagilalsac/10_01_MVC_RMS/ReadMe.txt

 and uncheck "Install the EF Core provider package in the project" and click the OK button.
 If you are using Visual Studio Code, you may not be able to use this tool so just copy the DAL folder under your BLL Project folder.
 You can skip the operations numbered as 2, 3, 4, 5 and 6 for Database-First Development.

-2) We will use Code-First Development in this project so under the DAL folder in the BLL Project, entities are created by inheriting from the Record abstract base class.
+2) We will use Code-First Development in this project so under the DAL folder in the BLL Project, entities are created.

 3) In the BLL, Microsoft.EntityFrameworkCore.SqlServer package is downloaded through NuGet.
 The .NET version you are using determines which packages with that version number should be downloaded from NuGet.
 For example, if you are using .NET 8, you should look for the packages compatible with .NET 8 and install their latest versions.